Assessing Anthony Richardson's performance against the Lions

 Of course, a lot of eyes were on Colts quarterback Anthony Richardson as he made his second start since returning from his benching.

 Richardson finished the game 11-of-28 for 172 passing yards.
-He did not throw any touchdown passes, nor did he throw any interceptions.
+He did not throw any touchdown passes, nor did he throw any interceptions, despite being under quite a bit of pressure at various times throughout the game.

 “I thought he played well,” Colts head coach Shane Steichen said.
 “Obviously, took care of the football.
 Like I said, we were in some tough situations there with them on first-and-20s, second-and-longs.
 Those are hard to overcome sometimes, but I thought he battled like crazy throughout the whole game for sure.”

 Some of those “tough situations” Steichen alluded to were because of penalties.
 The Colts finished with a season-high 10 penalties in the matchup.
+Many of those penalties negated big plays.

 “I think he (Richardson) handled it well,” Colts running back Jonathan Taylor said.
 “Like I said, it’s a great football team.
 Number one, when you have so many penalties it’s hard to win a football game when you shoot yourself in the foot before the play even starts or during the play.
 For us as an offense, that has to be eliminated to even give us a chance.
 I think he handled it well, especially just given some of those pre-snap or during the play kind of penalties that we had.”